Discover Swiss Financial Secrets That Maximize Your Money!

 Alpian is among the first Swiss digital private banks.
 The bank was created in 2019 and launched to the public in 2022.

-They focus on mass affluent people.
-This is the category of people with wealth between 100’000 CHF and 1’000’000 CHF.
+They focus on mass affluent people, which is people with wealth between 100,000 CHF and 1,000,000 CHF.
 You can still use them if you have more or less than that, but it is essential to mention that traditional private banks focus on higher categories of wealth.

 One of their goals is to demystify private banks.
 In most people’s eyes, private banks are only for the ultra-rich.
 Alpian wants to break that myth.
 To achieve that goal, they provide an online knowledge platform about investments and private banking.
 In fact, they could rather qualify as a premium bank rather than a private bank.